MIND-NYSPI/xnat-cs-tutorial/tutorial_part3.md

 You can [investigate the Command History](./tutorial_part1.md#investigating-the-command-history) to look for any output or error logs.

-If your command worked, you when you navigate to **PROJECT: CS_TUTORIAL  >  SUBJECT: dcmtest1  >  dcmtest1_MR1** and click **Manage Files** you should see a new subdirectory, extracted, that has your new NIFTI file.
+If your command worked, you when you navigate to **PROJECT: CS_TUTORIAL  >  SUBJECT: dcmtest1  >  dcmtest1_MR1** and click **Manage Files** you should see a new subdirectory, EXTRACTED, that has your new NIFTI file.

 ![Extracted Nifti File](Extracted.png)